 In the Pre-College classroom, we use active learning techniques that are backed by years of educational research to keep students happy and engaged.
 We teach the background for a specific topic in a heavily interactive lightning lecture and then breakout into teams for students to solve problems with instructor guidance.

-We love getting to teach a diverse group of wonderful students, and one of our favorite parts of the program is that we do not confer grades -- and we keep homework relatively light.
-Without worrying about grades, we can have a fun experience that is all about challenging ourselves to learn as much as possible.
+We love getting to teach a diverse group of wonderful students, and one of our favorite parts of the program is that we do not confer grades — and we keep homework relatively light too!
+Without worrying about grades, we can have a fun experience that is all about challenging our students to learn as much as possible.

 Full scholarships are available for socioeconomically underprivileged students.